Amongst Women: Major themes

 The novel shows that Moran's contradictory behaviour is a personification of the contradictions of postcolonial society.
 He typifies the disappointment awaiting the revolutionary who aids the replacement of one power with another without reflecting on the process of domination itself.
 He vents his sense of betrayal on his family, allowing McGahern to explore how political turmoil can affect families.

 The story of the family is an allegory for that of independent Ireland – without the father the family would not exist, but until Moran is dead, the family cannot become itself.
-The parallel is clearly with Éamon de Valera, though Moran is an Irish Republican legitimist, believing that the only legal government of Ireland was the First Dáil, and is deeply alienated from the Ireland of de Valera.
+The parallel is clearly with Éamon de Valera, though Moran is an Irish Republican legitimist, believing that the only legal government of Ireland was the Second Dáil, and is deeply alienated from the Ireland of de Valera.

 Moran lives in a world where Ireland has both achieved nationhood and retreated from the world.
 Emigration is tolerated as a necessary evil, as it was in Ireland in the 1950s, but the economic failures that drove the mass exodus are never challenged.
 Moran's death is a moment of liberation for the family.

 As the main character, Moran, is never endearing, McGahern challenges the reader to empathise with him and to understand why the women in his life remain emotionally tied to him, even after they have successfully established independent lives away from Great Meadow.
 Moran's retreat from his youthful exploits in the IRA into a vice-like grip on his household can be seen as a political metaphor, described by one critic as a "A diminished form of home rule."
 His home Great Meadow stands, like its owner, separate and proud from the landscape.
 For Moran, it is a domestic fortress where he can retreat from his failures in the outside world.